Abner Green: Biography

 Abner Green was reportedly born January 21, 1762 in James City County, Virginia, the son of Thomas Marston Green Sr. Green was in the Natchez district by 1784 when he sold a man and woman, both 50 years of age, to Richard Harrison for $490.
+In 1785 he was named register of probate in the organizing act of the short-lived Mississippi River-adjacent jurisdiction known as Bourbon County, Georgia.
 In 1787 he and his brother Thomas M. Green Jr. bought 11 slaves, some native to Jamaica and Africa, from Daniel Clark for $6,050.

 In March 1801, a traveler on the River recorded that he went "...out to Abner Greens with his father Col. Thomas Green; stayed all night; Green has a fine farm is very rich.
 Thursday 23d; After breakfast went to old Col. Hutchins.
 The Colonel returned with me to Mr. Greens to dinner; Greens wife is Hutchins daughter: in the evening returned to Col. Hutchins and stayed all night; spent the time very agreable, a fine Old Lady 3 daughters.
 At this farm the Old Gentleman has a very extensive stock of every kind; I saw near 300 calves the best garden I ever saw anywhere; George Bell the Barber came to stay with us.
 Friday 24th; After breakfast we came to Natchez; Old Col. Green myself called at Major Bingamans stayed to dinner; very kind people..."
 Anthony Hutchins, the father of Abner Green's wife Mary Hutchins, was an important figure in the politics of colonial Mississippi.
+Another Hutchins sister, Magdaline Hutchins, was married to local planter and merchant Ferdinand L. Claiborne.